kohactive/blog/source/2016-02-06-five-of-the-most-common-mistakes-of-first-time-entrepreneurs.html.markdown

 ## 2. Bootstrapping absolutely everything
 You simply can’t do it all.
 The best way to decide what your main role is (or will be, once you have room for more than a team of a few) is to look at what makes up your core skill set.
 You’ll need to do more than this in the beginning, but if you’re socially awkward and have a hard time talking to people, it would probably behoove you to outsource sales.
 If you’re a marketing person, don’t try to learn to code along the way.
 If you can build a simple MVP or splash page on your own, then go for it.
 But if you’re building a product, talk to a pro--we build ["minimum lovable products"](https://www.kohactive.com/services/prototypes-and-mvps) for our clients in a variety of budgets.

+We have written an entire post on bootstrapping, and the pros and cons.
+Take a look at it [here](https://www.kohactive.com/blog/the-funding-conundrum/).

 ## 3. Thinking you can build a successful company as a side-hustle
 This one is tough.
 So many people want to be entrepreneurs, but unless you’re building your business full-time, you’re not likely to have much traction.
 Many entrepreneurs do some consulting on the side at the beginning to help pay the pre-funding bills, but if you’re in-house at another company, you likely do not have enough focus on your own product to really build it to be a fully formed (and successful) venture.